Nachtalb/XenianBot/README.rst

 .. code:: python

    UPLOADER = {
-       'uploader': 'xenian_bot.uploaders.file_system.FileSystemUploader',  # What uploader to use 'configuration': {
+       'uploader': 'xenian.bot.uploaders.file_system.FileSystemUploader',  # What uploader to use 'configuration': {
            'path': '/some/path/to/your/uploads',
        }